OpenZeppelin/defender-sdk/packages/base/README.md

-# Defender Base Client
+# Platform Base Client

-OpenZeppelin Defender provides a security operations (SecOps) platform for Ethereum with built-in best practices.
-Development teams implement Defender to ship faster and minimize security risks.
+The OpenZeppelin Platform provides a security operations (SecOps) platform for Ethereum with built-in best practices.
+Development teams implement the Platform to ship faster and minimize security risks.

-Certain components of Defender, such as Admin or Relay, can be interacted with programmatically via an API.
+Certain components of the Platform, such as Monitors or Relay, can be interacted with programmatically via an API.
 This library provides the base class for the clients.